javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 Now, if a new side task (e.g. `onclick` event) appears while the engine is busy executing part 1, it gets queued and then executes when part 1 finished, before the next part.
 Periodic returns to the event loop between `count` executions provide just enough "air" for the JavaScript engine to do something else, to react to other user actions.

-The notable thing is that, when we split the job by `setTimeout`, the overall execution time increases.
+The notable thing is that, when we split the job by `setTimeout`, the overall execution time increases considerably.
 To reduce it, let's make an improvement.

 We'll move the scheduling to the beginning of the `count()`: